sswam/allemande/doc/README-allemande.md

 	- Users
 - Separate domains for kids, teens, edu, safe, work, make, fun, date, adult, anon, LGQBTQIA+, etc.

-## Our Names

-### The Company

-Allemande is a dance style originating in Germany, characterized by intricate handholds, turns, and moderate pace, often featured in Baroque-era court dances and instrumental suites.
-The lead developer loves the music of Johann Sebastian Bach.
-Bach wrote Allemandes for keyboard, violin, cello, lute, and flute.

-Allemand is the French word for the German language.

-The word Allemande contains the letters LLM in that order.

-We have named our main protagonist Ally, short for Allemanda, and evoking a sincere helper.

-### Electric People

-- Ally, short for Allemanda (after Allemande, a slow dance), with the letters LLM, and evoking a sincere helper (ally).
-- Barbie, short for Barbarella (after the famous movie); also contains LL.
-- Callam, a male name variant of Callum, with the letters LLM
-- Dav, after Leonardo da Vinci; the code name for GPT 3 is "davinci"
-- Emmy, after Emmy Noether, a famous scientist, and continuing OpenAI's naming convention: Ada, Babbage, Curie, DaVinci, Emmy
-- Claud, short for Claude, the official name of Anthropic's large language model
-- Clia, short for Claudia, a female variant of Claude
-- Jaski, after Jaskier, the bard from the Witcher series

-### Programming Agents

-- Dogu, after Doug McIlroy, the leader Bell labs when UNIX was developed, and inventor of pipes
-- Gud, after Guido van Rossum, the creator of Python
-- Lary, after Larry Wall, the creator of Perl
-- Matz, after Yukihiro Matsumoto, the creator of Ruby
-- Luah, after Lua, meaning moon
-- Jyan, after JavaScript and Ryan Dahl, the creator of Node JS
-- Jahl, after JavaScript and Ryan Dahl, the creator of Deno
-- Faby, after Fabrice Bellard, the creator of the tiny C compiler
-- Qell, after Quick and Fabrice Bellard, the creator of QuickJS
-- Palc, for Python Calculator

-### Search Agents

-- Serry, after Sergey Brin and Larry Page, the founders of Google
-- Jadev, after Jawed Karim, and Chad Hurley, and Steve Chen, the founders of YouTube

 ### Applications

 - Flash, for spaced repetition flash-cards